-- Our student lot is located on the corner of Erie and Jackson streets. - The parking fee is \$250 per semester, which is less per day than an hour of meter parking. - Students can click on the link below and fill out the online form choosing a payment option.
+- Our student parking lot is located on the corner of Erie and Jackson streets. - The parking fee is \$230 per semester, which is less per day than an hour of meter parking. - Students can click on the link below and fill out the online form choosing a payment option.

-Pay for access to student parking by going to: https://www.miad.edu/parking
+Pay for access to student parking by going to: http://miadforms.wufoo.com/forms/miad-parking-registration/

-- Parking lot will be monitored to ensure only students paying for parking are in the lots. - Parking is available in the lot to students with parking permits only. - Parking is limited. - Parking spots should be reserved now because they are available on a first reserved, first served basis. - Overnight parking is available on a limited basis, contact Keith Kotowicz for more information. - Questions on parking?
-Contact Keith Kotowicz, Director of Security and Safety, 414-847-3301 or the Security Desk at 414-847-3300
+- Parking lot will be monitored to ensure only students paying for parking are in the lots. - Parking is available in the lot to students with parking permits only. - · Parking is limited. - Parking spots should be reserved now because they are available on a first reserved, first served basis. - Overnight parking is permitted in the lot. - Questions on parking?
+Contact Keith Kotowicz, Director of Security and Safety, (414-847-3301)